CITISEN: A Deep Learning-Based Speech Signal-Processing Mobile Application: EXPERIMENTS

-Finally, we evaluated the performance of the MA function.
-Based on the recorded pure noise and speaker speech signals, we performed MA in three modes, which were termed as MA(N), MA(S), and MA(N+S).
-For MA(N), the recorded noise signals were mixed with the clean training speech (from the training set) to form the new noisy-clean speech pairs, which were then used to fine-tune the SE model.
-For MA(S), the recorded speaker speech signals were mixed with 5 pure noise signals (from the training set) to form the new noisy-clean speech pairs, which were used to fine-tune the SE model.
-For MA(S+N), the recorded speaker speech and new noise signals were mixed to form the new noisy-clean speech pairs, which were then used to fine-tune the SE model.
+The performance of the MA function was evaluated under three modes: MA(N), MA(S), and MA(N+S).
+The training set of the MA experiments was prepared as follows: For MA(N), two new noises (machine beeping and air flowing) from a real hospital scenario were mixed with the same training clean utterances as the SE experiments to form the new noisy-clean speech signal pairs.
+For MA(S), we mixed 40 clean utterances of the testing speakers in the SE experiments (20 utterances for each speaker) with the same training noises as the SE experiments to form the new noisy-clean speech signal pairs.
+For MA(S+N), the testing speakers' clean utterances and new noise signals were mixed to form new noisy-clean speech signal pairs.
+In the SE experiments, the SNRs for performing noisy-training utterances were $\pm 1$ dB, $\pm 4$ dB, $\pm 7$ dB, and $\pm 10$ dB.
+These training data were then used to fine-tune the pretrained SE model in the SE experiments until the model converged.
+The testing set of MA experiments had the same testing clean utterances as the SE experiments mixed with machine beeping and air flowing noise at four different SNR levels ($\pm 2$ dB, $0$ dB, and $5$ dB).

+Specifically, for MA(N), the training and testing speakers were independent, but the noises came from the same source.
+For MA(S), the training and testing speakers overlapped, but the training and testing noises were independent.
+In MA(S+N), the training speakers and testing speakers overlapped, and the noises came from the same source.
+Note that in every MA experiment, the contents of training speech signals and testing speech signals were different.
+In addition, the training and testing noises in MA(N) and MA(S+N) were from the same sources but recorded at different times.